 Technical Specialist and Technical Manager

-Both have formal criteria for progression along the path.
-Specialists develop deep technical skills and grow specialist networks outside the company, and managers develop wider technical skills and people management experience.
-Movement between the career paths is encouraged to gain depth of experience.
+Specialists develop deep technical skills and grow specialist networks outside the company and managers develop wider technical skills and people management experience.
+Movement between the career paths is encouraged to gain depth of experience, support is provided to Graduates to ensure they have a robust development plan in place to cover their preferred career path.

-The Graduate Scheme is aimed at providing you with the experience and exposure to ensure that the career path you choose is right for you.
+The Graduate Scheme is aimed at providing you with the experience and exposure to ensure that the career path you choose is right for you and will also provide you with the experience required to support your progression towards chartered status.

 Suitable degree disciplines: